chuanqixu/anki-quick-ai/README.md

 Double click "Tools->Add-ons->Anki Quick AI", and a config page will show.
 Some of the parameters may be effective after restarting Anki.
 You should add "api_key" and "model" in the "AI" tag of the config page.

+Hover your mouse for tooltips of parameters in the configuration window.

 For usage, you should create your default prompt settings in the "prompt" tag of the config page.
 The settings are the following:

 1. Prompt Name: A name for this prompt configuration.
 2. Default Browse Query: Query used to search for notes.
 The query grammar is the same as Anki browse, which can be found in the [official manual](https://docs.ankiweb.net/searching.html).